Terry Jon Francona

 He was one of the players who replaced Pete Rose as first baseman of the Cincinnati Reds in 1987.
 However, his rival for the job, Nick Esasky, outhit him by a wide margin - Francona hit .227 - and he was no longer considered a potential starter after that.
 He played for the Cleveland Indians in 1988 then closed out his major-league career by playing 90 games for the Milwaukee Brewers in 1989 and another three games in 1990.
 Coincidentally, his father, Tito Francona, had also closed out his major-league career by playing for the Brewers, in their inaugural season of 1970, after having played for Cleveland.

-After his playing career ended, Francona coached the GCL White Sox in 1991 and spent four years as a minor league manager in the Chicago White Sox system, including a season as skipper of the Birmingham Barons when Michael Jordan played for the club.
+After his playing career ended, Francona coached the GCL White Sox in 1991 and spent four years as a minor league manager in the Chicago White Sox system, including a season as skipper of the Birmingham Barons when Michael Jordan played for the club in 1994.
 He received good reviews for his deft handling of the media circus around Jordan.
 In 1996, he was a Detroit Tigers coach.

-After a four year stint as the Philadelphia Phillies manager, when he failed to get the team out of its decade-long rut, he spent a season as a Texas Rangers coach and another in the same role with the Oakland Athletics.
+After a four-year stint as the Philadelphia Phillies manager from 1997 to 2000, when he failed to get the team out of its decade-long rut, he spent a season as a Texas Rangers coach in 2002 and another in the same role with the Oakland Athletics in 2003.
 He managed Team USA in the 2001 Baseball World Cup.